What is the I do, we do, you do pedagogy teaching model?

 2. You do phase

 In the final phase of I do, we do, you do, students practice retrieval of a new skill on their own to develop fluency in a concept.
-At this phase in the instructional strategy, students demonstrate an initial level of understanding and rely less on the teacher for guidance.
+At this phase in the release of responsibility model, students demonstrate an initial level of understanding and rely less on the teacher for guidance.
 Teachers continue to monitor student efforts and progress and provide feedback when applicable.
+Additionally, utilizing small group settings and collaborative learning within this gradual release of responsibility framework ensures that students receive personalized support, promoting deeper learning and mastery of concepts.

 Teachers can strengthen students’ independent practice with numerous activities like PHET simulations, VR field trips, Interactive Videos, and other formative assessment tools.
 Nearpod’s gamified quiz, Time to Climb, is a great way to end an I do, we do, you do lesson and surface student understanding simultaneously.